 1. Meet the crew.
 If there's time before your flight, ask to meet the pilot of your plane.
 Alternatively, spend some time chatting with a flight attendant.
 Often, meeting the folks who hold your safety in their hands can make the plane seem like a friendlier environment and reassure you that that crew is knowledgeable and competent.

 2. Tune in.
 Bring your MP3 player and play some soothing music to help get you into a peaceful frame of mind.

 3. Remind yourself who's in charge.
 Many fearful fliers are bothered by their perceived lack of control, since they have no influence over the safety or performance of the aircraft.
 Try to regain a little control by reminding yourself that you made the decision to fly, and that you can decide how you respond to the experience.

 4. Breathe.
 As anxiety increases, your breathing may get shallow -- but deep breathing is an instant stress reliever.
 Breathe slowly and deeply for a count of 5 or 10.

 5. Read or watch something fun.
 Pack a magazine or a good book to take your mind off what's happening.
-(One fearful flier even brings her favorite fear of flying books with her for comfort.)
-Cue up a comedy on your plane's in-flight entertainment system, or pre-load a few of your favorite flicks onto your laptop.
+Order up a comedy on your plane's in-flight entertainment system, or pre-load a few of your favorite flicks onto your laptop.

 6. Have a drink.
 Many frightened fliers turn to alcohol to calm their nerves.
 While this is fine in moderation, keep in mind that alcohol should not be combined with anti-anxiety medications.
 Also, alcohol can contribute to dehydration, particularly in the arid environment of an airplane; if you do treat yourself to a cocktail, be sure to follow it up with plenty of water.